dudebing99/enclave_in_web3/enclave_build/README.md

 ## Running

-Now that we have brand new enclave image, let's use `nitro-cli` to boot it up:
+Now that we have brand-new enclave image, let's use `nitro-cli` to boot it up:

 ```bash
 nitro-cli run-enclave --eif-path /tmp/hello.eif --cpu-count 2 --memory 128 --debug-mode